 Pesto with Bronte Pistachios

-PRESERVATION: Pistachio pesto can be kept in the refrigerator for 4-5 days in a jar or in the freezer for up to 3 months.
+STORAGE: Pistachio pesto in the refrigerator for 4-5 days in a jar or in the freezer for up to 3 months.

-VARIATIONS: You can omit the garlic, and add a zest of organic lemon.
+VARIATIONS: You can omit the garlic, and add a grating of organic lemon zest.

-The Bronte pistachio is known and appreciated worldwide, distinguishable from other pistachios by its typical violet hues on the outside, on the skin covering the seed, its unique aroma, and a characteristic emerald green color, while others are yellowish.
+The Bronte pistachio is known and appreciated worldwide, distinguishable from other pistachios by typical violet hues on the outer skin covering the seed, its unique aroma, and characteristic emerald green color, while others are yellowish.

-The Bronte pistachios grow on the slopes of Mount Etna, in the province of Catania, in rugged and ash-rich terrains.
+Bronte pistachios grow on the slopes of Mount Etna, in the province of Catania, in steep, ash-rich soils.
 Here, Sicily’s green gold is cultivated without fertilizers and treatments, harvesting the precious fruits every other year.

-The pistachio harvest, which occurs between the end of August and the beginning of October, involves the entire population engaged in hand-picking the precious fruits in rugged places, on steep terrains, climbing between branches and lava rocks.
+The harvest of pistachios, which takes place between late August and early October, involves the entire population engaged in manually picking the precious fruits in steep places, on rugged terrains, climbing between branches and lava rocks.

-Within a few hours of harvest, the seed is separated from the outer shell and dried at about 104°F to remove moisture.
+Within a few hours of harvesting, the seed is separated from the outer shell and dried at about 104°F to remove moisture.

 Pesto with Bronte Pistachios